 Drake strives to create a respectful, safe, and non-threatening environment where its members are able to live, study, and work free from sexual and interpersonal misconduct.
-In keeping with this goal, the University has adopted certain policies prohibiting sexual misconduct (including sexual harassment, sexual assault, and sexual exploitation), and interpersonal misconduct (domestic violence, dating violence, and stalking), as well as prohibiting certain relationships within which a power differential can exist:
+In keeping with this goal, the University has adopted certain policies prohibiting sexual misconduct (e.g., sexual assault, sexual harassment, sexual violence or sexual exploitation) and interpersonal misconduct (domestic violence, dating violence or stalking), as well as prohibiting certain relationships within which a power differential can exist:

 All students, faculty, and staff should be familiar with the above policies and behave in a way that adheres to these policies.